liferay/clay/packages/clay-time-picker/README.md

 ## Setup

-1. Install NodeJS >= v0.12.0 and NPM >= v3.0.0, if you don't have it yet.
+1. Install NodeJS >= v6.0.0 and NPM >= v3.0.0, if you don't have it yet.
 You
 can find it [here](https://nodejs.org).

 2. Install local dependencies:

   ```
-  npm install
+  yarn install
   ```

 3. Start the code:

   ```
-  npm run start
+  yarn run start
   ```

 ## Contribute